-Nearly 400,000 people went to A&E in Kent during the last financial year - almost one in four of the entire local population.
-If you lined all these people up, they would stretch around the M25 three-and-a-half times, that’s 188 miles.
+Nearly 400,000 people went to the Emergency Departments in Kent during the last financial year - almost one in four of the entire local population.
+If you lined all these people up the queue would be around 188 miles long.

-According to an NHS survey, 12 per cent of people admit to using A&E when they knew they didn’t need to.
-This winter, doctors and nurses are asking the public to save A&E for emergencies and serious injury and illness only.
+According to an NHS survey, 12 per cent of people admit to using the Emergency Department when they knew they didn’t need to.
+To ensure that Emergency Departments are available for those with genuine emergencies, doctors and nurses are asking the public to save the Emergency Department for life-threatening emergencies and serious injury and illness only.

-A&E provides a vital service for people in Kent and we need to make sure that it is saved for serious accidents, illnesses and emergencies.
+Emergency Departments provide a vital service and we need to make sure that it is saved for serious accidents, illnesses and emergencies.
 You never know when you or your family will need this life saving service.

 Minor Injury Units and Walk-in Centres